duttaoindril/flutter_multi_platform_package_test/README.md

 - Figure out [PermissionHandler](https://pub.dev/packages/permission_handler) - I think you pulled in this package
 - Figure out [ReceiveSharingIntent](https://pub.dev/packages/receive_sharing_intent) - I don't think this exists on web at all, so all we have to do is make sure the feature works on android and ios and is ignored on web, probably a dynamic import
 - Figure out [Share](https://pub.dev/packages/share) and [ShareExtend](https://pub.dev/packages/share_extend) - Figure out if there's a web alternative, if there is get it to work on all 3, if it doesn't make a dynamic import and ignore it on web
+- Need to figure out [WebViewFlutter](https://pub.dev/packages/webview_flutter) - Since web apps don't have web view, because, it is the web, I need to find a hack to show websites in the website.
+Going to be a problem, especially with CSR and CORS.
+Maybe have to solve with tabs using a dynamic import.
 - See if it's possible to have Firebase packages that aren't web ready in the code base being used in non web platforms; maybe they'll need a dynamic import with noop web mirror functions
 - Help test more things and help [Decide between Canvas or HTML](#decidebetweencanvasorhtml)
   - Test every `Feature` in the table